What is an industrial disease or injury?

 - Chronic obstructive pulmonary disease (COPD)

 If you have suffered illness as a result of your working life and your employer failed to provide you with adaquate protection and training, or failed to take steps to provide safe working conditions, you may be able to claim compensation.
-Read on for more answers to frequently asked questions about industrial disease.
+Read on for more answers to frequently asked questions about industrial disease and injury claims.

 You can make a claim up to three years from the date the you knew or ought to have known that you were suffering from a work-related illness, or three years from the date of last exposure to any substance or process which has caused the condition (whichever is the later date).